-7.7 Changing a disk status: online to offline
+6.7 Changing a disk status: online to offline

-This operation is available for Windows Vista SP1, Windows Server 2008 R2, Windows 7 operating systems and applies to the current disk layout (p.
-25).
+Effective for Windows Vista SP1, Windows 7 operating systems and applies to the current disk layout (p.
+21).

 The online status means that a basic or dynamic disk is accessible in the read-write mode.
 This is the normal disk status.
 You may need to change an online disk to offline in order to protect it from unintentional use, for example a disk is corrupted or has bad sectors.